LIN3S/WordpressStandard/src/themes/standard-theme/README.md

     bower install

+Replace all namespaces to match current clients name.

+To generate all required assets gulp is used.
+Run the following:

+    gulp

+You can also watch the changes:

+    gulp watch

 ##Overriding Wordpress behaviour

 Usually the features Wordpress has by default are not enough so new PostTypes, Walkers, Shortcodes, ImageSizes...